txy-xyz/cmd-opt-k/README.md

 3. Right-click and choose `Copy to Terminal (with path and line numbers)`, or use the keyboard shortcut `Cmd + Alt + K` (macOS) / `Ctrl + Alt + K` (Windows/Linux), or search for the same command in the command palette
 4. Check the automatically filled content in the terminal

+## Compatible CLI Tools

+This extension is designed to work seamlessly with various AI-powered CLI coding assistants, allowing you to easily share code snippets with contextual information (file path and line numbers) to the terminal.
+Here are some popular CLI tools that benefit from this extension:

+### Agentic AI Coding Assistants

+- **GitHub Copilot CLI**: Send code snippets with path and line information for AI-assisted code review, debugging, and PR creation
+- **Claude Code**: Share code context for complex refactoring, multi-file operations, and automated testing
+- **OpenAI Codex CLI**: Provide code with location info for local AI-assisted development and iterative improvements
+- **Google Gemini CLI**: Transfer code snippets for AI-powered code generation and documentation with real-time web search integration
+- **Amazon Q Developer CLI**: Share code for AWS-specific development assistance and cloud resource optimization
+- **Cursor CLI**: Send contextual code information for cross-file modifications and automated testing
+- **Qodo Command (Gen CLI)**: Provide code context for custom AI agent workflows and automated code reviews

+### Open Source CLI Coding Assistants

+- **aider**: Share code snippets for AI pair programming, automatic git commits, and cross-file refactoring
+- **OpenCode**: Send code with path information for terminal-based AI coding with LSP integration
+- **smol-developer**: Provide code context for AI-generated project scaffolding and prototyping

+This extension essentially provides a keyboard shortcut and context menu option to insert selected code snippets into the active terminal with path and line number information.
+Since it simply outputs formatted text to the terminal, it works with any CLI tool or command that can process text input, including all the AI coding assistants mentioned above.
+The triple-quote formatting makes it easy to paste and share multi-line code snippets in any terminal environment.

 ## Development and Debugging

 ```bash